 Can smoking cannabis in my home impact my insurance?

-But even if you are following the regulations, smoking marijuana can impact your insurance rates.
+Even if you are following the regulations, smoking marijuana can impact your insurance rates.
 Not unlike smoking tobacco in your home, smoking of marijuana can have an impact on your insurance rates of up to 20 percent more.
-It has been proven that the risk of a house fire is far greater for smokers than non-smoker, and insurance companies charge accordingly.
+It has been proven that the risk of a house fire is far greater for smokers than non-smokers, and insurance companies charge accordingly.

 Comments are closed.